Htin2001/CCNP-Enterprise-/README.md

 - Use with **an access list or route map or prefix-list** to permit or deny routes
 - Can be applied to **transmitted, received, or redistributed routing updates**

+**Filtering Routing Updates with a Distribute List**

+![Day 3 Filtering Routing Updates with a Distribute List]

 ----------------------------------------
 **Running Passive Interface in EIGRP**